Wiseburn Unified School District: District boundaries

 The district has a territory of about 4 sqmi.
 The district serves Hollyglen, located in western Hawthorne, and Del Aire and Wiseburn, unincorporated areas south of Los Angeles International Airport.
 About 50% of the district is located in the city of El Segundo.

 As of 2004 the district receives large amounts of property taxes from aerospace and high technology industries in eastern El Segundo.
 This area has no residential population.
 As of 2014 the companies in that area include AIG, Boeing, Mattel, Northrop Grumman, Raytheon, and Xerox.
 With the money from the area, the Wiseburn district had rebuilt all four of its schools in the 2000s.
 The Wiseburn district as a whole, as of 2002, generates about 40% of the assessed property value of the entire Centinela Valley district.
 Jean Merl of the Los Angeles Times wrote in 2004 that Wiseburn "provides by far the largest portion of [the Centinela Valley Union High School District]'s assessed property tax valuation."
 The companies contributed about 80% of the Wiseburn district's $87 million 2010 school bond.

 Demographics

 In 2004 the school district had 2,000 students.
 At the time, about 33% were transfers from other school districts.
 As of 2014 the district allows parents in the Ladera Heights community and the Los Angeles neighborhoods of Mar Vista, Playa del Rey, Playa Vista, and Westchester to send their children to Wiseburn schools on inter-district transfers.

-As of 2014 Wiseburn residents were also a part of the Centinela Valley Union High School district, with separate portions assigned to Hawthorne High School and Lawndale High School.
-As of 2004, of the districts feeding into the Centinela Valley school district, Wiseburn sent the fewest students.
-As of 2014, most students within the Wiseburn School District did not matriculate to Centinela Valley after leaving the 8th grade and instead went to other schools, including the Da Vinci charter schools in Wiseburn.
-Therefore, the students in the Wiseburn system did not stay together.
-Israel Mora, a board member of the Wiseburn district, stated that the education at Centinela Valley schools declined in the 1980s and that "They are trying to bring it back up, but it's a struggle for them."